 Speed is the rate at which a open or streaming data connection passes data.
 It is measured in megabits per second.
 In 2014, a speed or ‘bandwidth’ of 30 or 50 Mbps is typical for residential cable or fiber optic service.
 With their FIOS service, Verizon offers consumers speeds of up to 300 mbps.

 Latency is quite different than speed.
 It is a measurement of the delay in getting a single packet from point A to point B. It is typically measured in milliseconds.
 (35 ms is typical of an optimized route.
 65 ms is tolerable and 120 ms yields a frustrating experience.
-If you are a gamer or you use VOIP (voice-over-Internet protocol), you should test the latency to various hosting services, with an eye toward observing latency under 50ms.
+If you are a gamer or you use a voip phones system (voice-over-Internet protocol), you should test the latency to various hosting services, with an eye toward observing latency under 50ms.
+Even when you bring in your security measures, be they the ones from a ultraseedbox review or other sources, this should still be the case.
 Otherwise, you will notice a lag in responses coming from the other side of your connection.
 On phone calls, this is particularly annoying.

 Here, then, are my suggestions for a great gaming experience-or similarly, a zippier web surfing session.
 Tips for reducing latency are offered in the footnote to #1…